ms-jpq/coq_nvim/README.md

 - Results on **every keystroke**

-_`LSP` can be slower, nothing I can do.
+_`LSP` can be far slower, nothing I can do.
 I didn't write the servers_

 ### Fuzzy Search